 I am frequently awed by my clients’ abilities to reflect and ponder how they can be the change they want to see.
 Clients asked me the following questions over the last several months:

-- Do I have unconscious bias I’m not aware of?
+- Do I have an unconscious bias I’m not aware of?
 How would I know and how does it affect my leadership?

 - How can I ensure my company is operating with values and not with unconscious biases?

 - What can I do to make a difference?

 - How do we incorporate DEI (Diversity, Equity & Inclusion) into culture and values?

 These were all great questions.
 Before I could create meaningful learning and development opportunities for my clients, I needed to have my own reflections on systemic racism, the lens of protestors, the history of our country and unconscious bias.
 I add this question: How can we examine whole systems, determine where change is needed, and then implement the changes to reduce and eliminate bias and promote justice?

 The Protestors’ View: Realization, Action and Voice